jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 Azure DevOps Environments have gained some nice features since my last review.
 Unfortunately, the feature set lags behind classic release pipelines even after a couple of years of development.
-Given Microsoft’s GitHub acquisition in June 2018, it is fair to speculate that attention and focus have shifted to driving innovation in GitHub Actions instead.
+Given Microsoft's GitHub acquisition in June 2018, it is fair to speculate that attention and focus have shifted to driving innovation in GitHub Actions instead.
 Building the same CI/CD flow in GitHub actions would be an interesting